-The applicant shall file with the Baldwin County Engineer (to be acted upon by the Baldwin County Planning and Zoning Commission) an application for approval of the Subdivision Variance.
+The applicant shall file with the Baldwin County Planning Director (to be acted upon by the Baldwin County Planning and Zoning Commission) an application for approval of the Subdivision Variance.
 A complete application shall:

-- (a) Be made on Subdivision Variance forms available at the office of the Baldwin County Engineer; - (b) Be accompanied by the Subdivision Variance application fee according to the current schedule of fees established by the County Commission; - (c) Be accompanied by one 11"x17" scale drawing and in digital format, if the nature of the variance requested is something that can be visibly demonstrated on such drawing; - (d) Be submitted to the Baldwin County Engineer at least 30 days prior to a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission;

-(e) Be accompanied by a written narrative explaining the variance being requested as well as the extraordinary hardships or practical difficulties that exist and how strict compliance with these regulations and/or the purposes of these regulations may be served to a greater extent by an alternative proposal.
+- (a) Be made on Subdivision Variance forms available at the office of the Baldwin County Planning Director: - (b) Be accompanied by the Subdivision Variance application fee according to the current schedule of fees established by the County Commission; - (c) Be accompanied by one 11"x17" scale drawing and in digital format, if the nature of the variance requested is something that can be visibly demonstrated on such drawing; - (d) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a at-least 30 days prior to a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission; - (e) Be accompanied by a written narrative explaining the variance being requested as well as the extraordinary hardships or practical difficulties that exist and how strict compliance with these regulations and/or the purposes of these regulations may be served to a greater extent by an alternative proposal.